How to Create S3 Buckets in AWS with CloudFormation: Step-by-Step Guide

 What is AWS S3?

-AWS S3 is a highly-customizable, secure object storage solution.
-The wide variety of customizations in relation to cost, security, scalability, and durability allow users to fine-tune their architecture to meet business and compliance requirements.
+AWS S3 is a highly flexible and secure object — or individual unit of data — storage solution.
+Its extensive cost, security, scalability, and durability customization options enable users to fine-tune their architecture to meet specific business and compliance requirements

 What is AWS CloudFormation?

-Creating a bucket may seem like a simple enough task; the intuitive user interface makes things like configuring access control and bucket access logs, enabling encryption, and adding tags an easy process.
-However, these manual tasks require many specific, individual steps that can complicate the process.
+Creating a bucket may seem simple; the intuitive user interface makes things like configuring access control and bucket access logs, enabling encryption, and adding tags an easy process.
+However, these manual tasks can require many specific, individual steps that complicate the process.

 The most common problem we’ve seen is accurate replication.
-Although a developer may manage to create and configure a single bucket successfully, the probability that they can replicate this process perfectly across multiple accounts and environments is quite low.
+Although a developer may successfully create and configure a single bucket, managing multiple buckets across multiple accounts and regions becomes exponentially more difficult.
 CloudFormation is the solution to this problem.

 S3 buckets with AWS CloudFormation